 • What is involved.
 We are working with leading forensic mental health professionals in South Australia to publish a Practice Guide that can offer support to expert witnesses.
 This includes some of the principles that underpin practice in this area, core knowledge and information about local Aboriginal culture, and a description of some of the skills required to work effectively with people who identify as from First Nations cultural backgrounds.
 We welcome feedback about this work once published and/or contributions that can further strengthen the Guide going forward.

-The PDF version of the Guide can be accessed here.
+The PDF version of the Guide is available below.
 It is designed to be printed in A5 size.

 The artwork on the cover of this Practice Guide is by Roger Williams, who is a Wirangu man from Far West Coast.
 We thank Roger and the staff at the Port Augusta Prison Aboriginal Accommodation Unit for their permission to use this beautiful painting as our cover.
 Roger’s art is vibrant and alive and resonates with our choice of the Magnolia as the symbol for our work.